We asked, job seekers answered. Here are the 5 most important things people look for when weighing up your job ad.

-Salary, type of work, job description, location and industry as the top five factors they use to decide if a job is right for them, SEEK research reveals.
+Salary, type of work, job description, location and industry are the top five factors people use to decide if a job is right for them, the research also shows.

 “Your employees drive your business forward, so if their income impacts their stability in some way, that's going to impact their productivity,” Atkinson says.
 “That means their salary is directly linked to your company's success.”

-Type of work
+2. Type of work

 Atkinson says many women want balance.
 “They want to ‘lean in’, but they want to be able to tuck their kids in at night,” she says.
 “They don’t want to feel exhausted all the time.”